-For the year ended 31 July 2001 the University has accounted for these schemes under SSAP24 and the required disclosures are made at (a) below.
-FRS17 - Retirement Benefits becomes fully effective for the University in the year ended 31 July 2003.
-For the current year to 31 July 2002, transitional arrangements apply and these are provided in (b) to the extent they are not provided in (a).
+For the year ended 31 July 2002 the University has accounted for these schemes under SSAP24 and the required disclosures are made at (a) below.
+FRS17 - Retirement Benefits has yet to become fully effective for the University and for the current year to 31 July 2002 transitional arrangements apply.

-(a)SSAP24
+(a) SSAP24

 The Scottish Teachers Superannuation Scheme ("STSS") is the principal scheme for University academic staff.
 It is a defined benefit scheme which is externally funded and contracted out of the State Earnings Related Pensions Scheme ("SERPS").
-The cost of contributions to the STSS during the year was £1,066m.
+The cost of contributions to the STSS during the year was £1.163m.
 The University is one of many employers who participate in the scheme.